guyelov/guyelov/README.md

 - 👋 Hi, I’m @guyelov
 - 👀 I’m interested in Machine Learning and Deep Learning.
-- 🌱 I’m currently learning Data Engeeniring
+- 🌱 I’m currently learning Data Engineering
 - 📫 How to reach me by email: guyelov19@gmail.com

 <!---